Contents

 Structure of Manuscript

-The text of a maximum of 4000 words A4 pages 1,5 spaced, written using the computer program of Microsoft Word.
-The substance of the text consists of 5% abstract, introduction 15%, 10% research methodology, 45% results and discussion, and 25% conclusions and recommendations count of the number of manuscript pages.
+The text must be a maximum of 6,000 words, formatted on A4 paper, single spacing, and written using Microsoft Word.
+The substance of the manuscript should consist of approximately 5% abstract, 15% introduction, 10% research methodology, 45% results and discussion, and 25% conclusions and recommendations, calculated based on the total word count of the manuscript.

 ♣ TITLE OF THE MANUSCRIPT

-- The title should be written concisely and no more than 15 words.
-Written in Times New Roman (16pt, bold, centered);
+- The title must not exceed 20 words.
+Do not use abbreviations in the title.
+Written in Times New Roman (14-pt, bold, centered);

 - The title page should include the title of the manuscript only.
 The names of authors and affiliation should be deleted to ensure double blinding of the paper during the peer review process.